Build Strategies

 • Parameterize: Any Build or BuildRun referencing your strategy, can set a value for your-parameter-name parameter if needed.

 Note: Users can provide parameter values as simple strings or as references to keys in ConfigMaps and Secrets.
 If they use a ConfigMap or Secret, then the value can only be used if the parameter is used in the command, args, or env section of the buildSteps.
-For example, the above mentioned scenario to set a step’s image to golang:$(params.go-version) does not allow the usage of ConfigMaps or Secrets.
+For example, the above-mentioned scenario to set a step’s image to golang:$(params.go-version) does not allow the usage of ConfigMaps or Secrets.

 The following example is from the BuildKit sample build strategy.
 It defines and uses several parameters: